heroiclabs/nakama-docs/docs/javascript-client-guide.md

 # JavaScript client guide

-The official Javascript client handles all communication in realtime with the server.
+The official JavaScript client handles all communication in realtime with the server.
 It implements all features in the server and can be used in a browser and be embdedded inside React Native applications.

 ## Download